Chapter 3:

 “How is that possible?
 Everyone knows where they come from.”
 She sounded suspicious.

 I snickered.
-I mean, every religious person like John was sheltered.
-But that might not be the case in this world.
-What was something that religious people did to isolate themselves even more than they usually did?
+I mean, every religious person like John was sheltered, but that might not have been the case in this world.
+I tried to think of something that religious people did in order to isolate themselves from the world even more than they already did.

 “I grew up in a monastery.”
 I lied like a rug.
 “Me and the other monks were very sheltered.
 We were raised only to read and study the sacred words.
 Things like geography, mathematics, and even politics… They’re all foreign concepts to me.
 Things of the pagan world.”